thin-edge/thin-edge.io/vision.md

-**Summary:** The persona types adressed by thin-edge.io often have conflicting requirements and views, this itself is addressed by the project technology vision and design principles, allowing thin-edge.io acting as a brindge between the OT and IT world.
+**Summary:** The persona types adressed by thin-edge.io often have conflicting requirements and views, this itself is addressed by the project technology vision and design principles, allowing thin-edge.io acting as a bridge between the OT and IT world.

 ## Persona needs and solutions